ILLIXR/ILLIXR/docs/building_illixr.md

 For actions that launch ILLIXR (like `native`), `kimera_path` is a [_Path_][15] that
     points to the root directory to look for Kimera-VIO, if the plugin is enabled.
 In the example above, `kimera_path` is defined in `ILLIXR/configs/data/kimera-default.yaml`.
+Actions also define `audio_path`, which points to the root directory for the audio_pipeline
+    plugin, if enabled.
+In the example above, `audio_path` is defined in `ILLIXR/configs/data/audio-default.yaml`.
 You can `!include` other configuration files via [pyyaml-include][13].
 Consider separating the site-specific configuration options into their own file.